 Impala stores and retrieves the TIMESTAMP values verbatim, with no adjustment for the time zone.
-When writing Parquet files, Spark SQL normalizes all TIMESTAMP values to the UTC time zone.
+When writing Parquet files, Hive and Spark SQL both normalize all TIMESTAMP values to the UTC time zone.
 During a query, Spark SQL assumes that all TIMESTAMP values have been normalized this way and reflect dates and times in the UTC time zone.
 Therefore, Spark SQL adjusts the retrieved date/time values to reflect the local time zone of the server.
-SPARK-12297 introduces a configuration setting, spark.sql.parquet.int96TimestampConversion=true, that you can set to change the interpretation of TIMESTAMP values written to or read from Parquet files, to match the Impala behavior.
+SPARK-12297 introduces a configuration setting, spark.sql.parquet.int96TimestampConversion=true, that you can set to change the interpretation of TIMESTAMP values read from Parquet files that were written by Impala, to match the Impala behavior.

-Note: This compatibility consideration only applies to Parquet files that are created by or queried by Impala.
-The workaround is not needed for Parquet files that are created by Hive.
+Note: This compatibility workaround only applies to Parquet files created by Impala and has no effect on Parquet files created by Hive, Spark or other Java components.